etn-ccis/blui-angular-component-library/docs/InfoListItem.md

 # Info List Item

-The Info List Item is intended to be used in List views.
+The `<pxb-info-list-item>` is intended to be used in List views.
 It positions a title as well as optional subtitle(s), icon, and status stripe.

 <img width="100%" alt="Info List Items in a variety of styles" src="./images/infoListItem.png">